Skip to content

 Week 3–4: Mortgage offer issued

-If the valuation is satisfactory and your application is approved, the lender issues a formal mortgage offer.
-This is a key milestone — it confirms the lender is committed.
+If the valuation is fine and your application is approved, the lender issues a formal mortgage offer.
+This is a big milestone, because it confirms the lender is committed.

 4. 04